MatthewBrower/matthewbrower.github.io/_posts/2017-08-03-Instacart-Data-Analysis.md

 <img src="https://matthewbrower.github.io/img/Hackathon_Analysis_files/figure-markdown_github/unnamed-chunk-3-1.png">

 ## Possible Outcomes
-Knowing Instacart's mission of shopper convenience, I would take these learnings and recommend adjustments to their suggestive selling algorithm:
+I would take these learnings and recommend adjustments to Instacart's recommender algorithm:

--   For shoppers early-on in their online trip, I believe 'convenience' can be maximized by recommending grocery staples and items that shopper has routinely purchased in the past.
+-   For shoppers early on in an online trip, I believe shopper convenience can be maximized by recommending grocery staples and items that shopper has routinely purchased in the past.
 -   Once a handful of items are in the basket, Instacart can then work to upsize orders by suggesting context-relevant (i.e. frequently cross-purchased with in-basket items) products that the shopper has NOT purchased in the past.